Summary Information on COVID-19

 While staying at your place of isolation for 14 days;

-- Necessities to be delivered
+- Arrange all necessities to be delivered to you

 - Even with no symptoms, do not go to school, work, or public places.